ArborealAudio/arbor/README.md

 - [ ] VST3 API

+	- [ ] Get rid of gross auto-gen VST3 Zig binding and write our own

 - [ ] AUv2 API

 - [ ] Actually do stuff with MIDI (I'm a guitar guy not a synth guy)